Huntington Beach

 The following table shows the current and former mayors of Huntington Beach:

-In the Orange County Board of Supervisors, Huntington Beach is in the First District, and was represented by Republican Andrew Do until his resignation on October 22, 2024.[108][109]
+In the Orange County Board of Supervisors, Huntington Beach is in the First District, and is represented by Republican Janet Nguyen.

-In the California State Senate, Huntington Beach is in the 36th Senate District, seat currently vacant.
-In the California State Assembly, it is split between the 70th Assembly District, represented by Republican Tri Ta, and the 72nd Assembly District, represented by Republican Diane Dixon.
+In the California State Senate, Huntington Beach is in the 36th senatorial district, represented by Republican Tony Strickland.
+In the California State Assembly, it is split between the 70th Assembly district, represented by Republican Tri Ta, and the 72nd Assembly district, represented by Republican Diane Dixon.

-In the United States House of Representatives, Huntington Beach is in California's 47th congressional district, represented by Democrat Katie Porter.[110]
+In the United States House of Representatives, Huntington Beach is in California's 47th congressional district, represented by Democrat Dave Min.

 Huntington Beach is the home of Golden West College, which offers two-year associates of arts degrees and transfer programs to four-year universities.